The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 - What will be my future working in this company?

-Investing resources into discovering the strengths of your employees is an effective way to show that you care about them and want to build a strong relationship with them.
+Investing resources into discovering your employees’ strengths effectively shows that you care about them and want to build a strong relationship with them.

 Suggestions for improving your onboarding system